Skip to main content

 Timer Settings

-1. Maximum Timer: Sets the maximum amount of time a student can spend within a Quiz Module.
+1. Maximum Timer: Sets the maximum amount of time a learner can spend within a Quiz Module.
 Once the timer runs out, all saved answers will be submitted and the Module will be locked.

 Associated Courses